-Start with the Right Materials
+Start With the Right Materials

 Don’t Try This at Home!
 Our 16-Step, Oven-Baked Factory Process

-- The enamel color coat is applied
+Apply the enamel color coat

 Tested by Professionals